srackham/drake/README.md

 - If an existing target file modification date has changed then it is reverted to the prior date.

-File path task names and file task prerequisite names are normalized at task registration.
+Task name and prerequisite file paths are normalized at task registration.

 ### Task properties
 **name**: